Loire Valley Travel Guide

 Renowned for its fine wine, sumptuous châteaux and Renaissance intrigue, the valley of the Loire is rich in both history and architecture.
 Like the River Loire, this vast region runs through the heart of French life.
 Its sophisticated cities, luxuriant landscapes and magnificent food and wine add up to a bourgeois paradise.

-Although the Loire Valley can get rain in any season the most popular time to visit is summer; however, those who want to avoid the crowds should not visit in August as this is the month when the French have their national holiday and things can get a very busy.
+Although the Loire Valley can get rain in any season the most popular time to visit is summer.
+However, those who want to avoid the crowds should not visit in August, as this is the month when the French have their national holiday and things can get busy.
 Spring is a nice time to visit the Loire Valley because of all the beautiful gardens in the region.

 Become our Loire Valley Travel Expert

 We are looking for contributors for our Loire Valley travel guide.
 If you are a local, a regular traveller to Loire Valley or a travel professional with time to contribute and answer occasional forum questions, please contact us.